New and Enhanced Features in BlockSim

 Redesigned QCP with Log of Results

-The Quick Calculation Pad (QCP) has been updated and redesigned in Version 8.
+The Quick Calculation Pad (QCP) has been updated and redesigned in the Synthesis version.
 The new interface provides a "Calculation Log" that works like a paper roll in an adding machine, allowing you to record the results from a series of different calculations and then copy/paste the information as needed.

 New Template-Based Reporting Tools

-In Version 8, BlockSim offers two new template-based reporting tools.
+BlockSim now offers two new template-based reporting tools.
 "Analysis Workbooks" are spreadsheets (similar to Microsoft Excel) that can be used for custom analysis and reporting.
 "Word Report Templates" have functionality similar to Microsoft Word.
 Both tools allow you to automatically insert calculated results from selected diagrams, and save templates that can be re-used again and again with different data sources.